Secure Your TON Space

 The most common way that users interact with a fake bot is via advertisements in official Telegram channels.
 The channel will lead you to the bot, which then asks you to connect your TON Space.
 It usually then sends a notification that you need to top-up your balance and then perform some transaction via tapping “Confirm” — which is how the bot may get your funds.

-Note: TON Space has no control over the content of third-party channels on Telegram.
+Note: TON Space has no control over the content of third-party channels or mini apps.
 If you encounter a fake ad or bot, kindly report them to Telegram.

 For your own safety, you should always be cautious when interacting with bots promoted by Telegram ads.
 If it does appear to be a verified and popular bot, make sure it has the correct username before proceeding with any kind of transaction.